 Why is CTR a Key Metric?

 Generally speaking, high CTR has been shown to correlate with higher conversion rates.
 This is probably linked to the fact that if people are clicking on your ad, then there’s something engaging about it.
 In turn, they’re more likely to be excited by your offering and follow through on your Call to Action.
-Also, if more people are clicking through, then engagement rate is higher, Quality Score improves, cost per click is lower, and impression share increases too.
+Also, if more people are clicking through, then the engagement rate is higher, the Quality Score improves, the cost per click is lower, and impression share increases too.
 Good CTR has a ripple effect, creating a whole chain of positive results.

 But taken together with your other KPIs, it’s even more powerful

 Remember, CTR is a measure of how many people clicked on your ad.
-It does not reflect the conversion rate on your landing page, such as the number of people who completed a form, or contacted your sales rep. Taken by itself, the CTR can tell you how appealing your ad is by how many clicks it generates – but if you are aiming for conversions, not just viewers, then the CTR alone won’t tell you a lot.
+It does not reflect the conversion rate on your landing page, such as the number of people who completed a form or contacted your sales rep. Taken by itself, the CTR can tell you how appealing your ad is by how many clicks it generates – but if you are aiming for conversions, not just viewers, then the CTR alone won’t tell you a lot.

 For example, if an ad has a very high CTR yet low conversion rate, it is likely a sign that the audience you’re reaching is too broad, or perhaps the ad message is not properly aligned with the landing page.
 Use your CTR together with other metrics to give you a complete picture.

-What’s a “good” CTR?
-It depends…
+What’s a “good” Click Through Rate It depends…

 What’s considered to be a good CTR varies greatly, and depends upon the platform too.
 For AdWords paid search, 2% CTR is average and anything above that number is considered good.